Techno-Crown-Solutions/Real-time-Auto-completion-Widget/README.md

 ## Running the widget:
-Open a new terminal and run the command
+Open a new terminal and run the command & minimize the terminal.
 ```sh
 python acwidget.py
 ```